 Colonel Sam Smith Park—with plenty of hiking trails and spectacular views—is just one of many parks that I like to go to for my sunrise photography.
 If you’re ever in the park and see me taking photos here, feel free to say hello! 🙂

 Have you been to this park before?
 Let me know which area of the park you like the most!
-Stay tuned for another photographic guide on another one of the parks that I like to frequent for my sunrise photography.

 Oh my..
 For a moment it felt like i can not breathe..
 Each picture that Taku Kumabe capture looks like so real..
 Like i can feel the wind breeze over me..
 Like i can hear the sound of waves pass through me..
 Your art always amaze me, It’s great to be able to relax and inspire by your gorgeous landscape photographs.
 You made me feel grateful to God.
 Thank you for being awesome.
 Regards, Angelina Ryvi, from Indonesia.